-It wasn’t until I first entered into the world of image consulting that the term “civility” became one of my favorite and treasured words.
+It wasn’t until I first entered the world of image consulting that the term “civility” became one of my favorite and treasured words.
 It’s a word that I try to live by every day despite the fact we encounter acts of incivility on a daily basis.
 As a child, my parents would teach me to “rise above it.”
 This provided the training ground I needed to help navigate through the corporate world as I became an adult.

 Being civil in the workplace is critical to one’s success.
 It helps to project a positive and professional personal brand that can be leveraged for future career opportunities.
-Employers want to have confidence in their employees that in any given any workplace situation (positive or negative), that employee will handle with civility.
+Employers want to have confidence in their employees that in any given workplace situation (positive or negative), that employee will handle it with civility.

 - Acknowledge colleagues with a hello, good morning, good night, etc.

 - Say, thank you, please, and excuse me when necessary and applicable.

 - Refrain from stating negative comments about a colleague, manager, or the company, including posting to social sites such as Facebook, Twitter, LinkedIn, etc.